 Swing trading is a short-term strategy for a trader who is buying or selling currency using technical indicators that suggest an impending price movement.
 This trend can span any length of time, ranging from days to weeks.
 Swing traders place a heavy emphasis on technical analysis as a means of tracking a currency and determining when a “swing” is likely to occur.
-Swing trading generally means the trader isn’t concerned with the long-term value of a currency, looking instead to profit from peaks and dips in momentum.
+Swing trading generally means the trader isn’t concerned with the long-term value of a currency; they’re instead looking to profit from peaks and dips in momentum.

 Advantages of Swing Trading

 On paper, swing trading carries a sound methodology, but no one can avoid the fact that it’s a fairly risky approach.
 However, with risk comes reward; swing trading carries a number of key advantages that just might give it an edge over other popular trading methods.

 Many trading methodologies have you strapped in for the long haul—long trading hours, long positions, and long-term commitments are often the call of the day.
-Swing trading takes a much different approach, offering traders a huge amount of flexibility.
+Swing trading takes a different approach, offering traders a huge amount of flexibility.
 Because you aren’t looking to hold anything long term, working instead from price swings, you have a fair amount of trading flexibility.
 Jumping between sessions is plausible, whereas strictly day trading is another option.
-Regardless of your trading time preference, swing trading is flexible enough to suit.
+Regardless of your trading-time preference, swing trading is flexible enough to suit.